 While the white noodles are probably never going to win nutritional awards, if you put them together right, Ramen can be a good, fast, go-to when life gets hectic.

-Turns out, we may be craving them because our digestion is a bit wimpy and the white flour is easy to process, or we may be craving good old MSG in a form that we can convert into neurotransmitters and inhibitory neurotransmitters more easily.
+Turns out, we may be craving them because our digestion is a bit wimpy and the white flour is easy to process, or we may be craving good old MSG in a form that we can convert into those essential neurotransmitters and inhibitory neurotransmitters more easily.

 I've recognized that if I crave them, there is probably a reason, and I tend to go through phases, and only crave them when I've been toxed by airborne toxins that throw my metabolism out of order.
 But much experience shows that EATING them gets me over the metabolic crisis FASTER than if I avoid them.
 Weird, but true!